Need to update your team but not sure how to write a business memo?

 A great way to write consistently good business memos is to have a template ready.

-You can have a template of a business memo and share it with all of your staff.
 This way, you can have a universal style and structure of a memo.
 This will make it easier for the writer of the memo, as well as the reader.

 We have designed a business memo template that you can download and use.

 You just need to change the relevant information to fit whatever you’re trying to say, but the structure can remain the same.
-This way, you don’t have to rack your brain every time you need a business memo.
+That way, you don’t have to rack your brain every time you need a business memo.

 How to write an effective business memo?